marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 # Integration with the Database
-First we need to consider that every microservice should have an own database to avoid dependency.
+First we need to consider that every microservice should have an own database to avoid dependency from other microservices.
 For this reason I will create only one instance of MySQL engine and two different database inside:
 - **eventdb**: the database for the Event Microservice
 - **reservationdb**: the database for the Reservation Microservice